Enrique1987/Enrique1987/README.md

 - NoSQL
 - Database

+I try to dedicate 1/3 of my time to learn some theoreticall concepts, 1/3 of my time to programing some academical/curse proyects, and 1/3 of my time to my personal proyects.
-I am usually reading books to gain knowledge about the stuff that I don't know or with the intention of deep diving into stuff that I already now.
-In my Github are usually the Repository of the books taht I m current reading as well as my Personal Projects.
+In my Github are usually the Repository of the books or Curses that I m currently reading/doing as well as my Personal Projects.

 ---